-Whomever takes the bait will be focused on and asked for cash/money wire, to help them during an emergency, to prevent dire straits, or as a temporary loan.
+Whoever takes the bait will be focused on and asked for cash/money wire, to help them during an emergency, to prevent dire straits, or as a temporary loan.
 If you worry you’re dealing with a scammer or others think you might be, conduct a comprehensive online search through Social Catfish.
-Social Catfish is reverse searching which lets you scour the internet through comprehensive algorithm-based searches.
+We are a reverse search platform which lets you scour the internet through comprehensive algorithm-based searches.
 The site looks through all major search engines and social media accounts.
-This will let you background check the person you’ve been talking with through only their email address, name, username, phone number, social media accounts, and more.
+This will let your background check the person you’ve been talking with through only their email address, name, username, phone number, social media accounts, and more.

-What to do: Stop contact with the individual.
+What to do: Stop contact with the romance scammer.
 Forget about the compliments they’ve given you.
 If you are involved with a scammer and confront them, without ever having given cash, they will likely block you.
 If you have already given them funds, review the FTC’s plan of action: https://www.consumer.ftc.gov/blog/2018/02/has-online-love-interest-asked-you-money

 SCAM #3 The Dating Service Itself

 If you’re currently communicating with someone and want to verify their identity, Social Catfish is an invaluable tool.
-Even if you want to date someone local, use Social Catfish’s web-based tools to verify daters are whom they claim to be.
+Even if you want to date someone locally, use Social Catfish’s web-based tools to verify daters are who they claim to be.